What is grief?

-Hope Again is website set up by Cruse Bereavement Care for young people.
+Hope Again is a website set up by Cruse Bereavement Care for young people.

-Let’s Talk About Loss is a peer-led meet up group in cities across the UK for young people aged 18-35 who have been bereaved at any stage.
+Let’s Talk About Loss is a peer-led meetup group in cities across the UK for young people aged 18-35 who have lost someone they love.

-The Grief Network is a London based network for people bereaved as a teenager or in their 20s and 30s.
+The Grief Network is a London based network for people bereaved as teenagers or in their 20s and 30s.